 People who are carrying a large amount of excess weight may choose to lose that weight, either through diet and exercise or via surgical assistance – such as lap band, gastric sleeve and gastric bypass surgery.
 No matter the cause, individuals who have lost a massive amount of weight experience the same issue – their bodies become smaller, but their skin does not.
 Skin does not contract, or ‘shrink wrap’ around a smaller body.
 Metaphorically, excess skin represents the former self – or an old dress.
 Individuals who have lost a massive amount of weight become smaller, fitter, and healthier but they are essentially wearing a dress that is too big.
 The bigger the loss, the baggier the dress.

-So, what do you do when you have a dress that is too big for you?
-You cannot throw away your skin, but you can have it tailored.
 Body Contouring Surgery is effectively surgery designed to tailor your skin to fit your body.

 Although massive weight loss affects skin in every area of the body, the common areas are the arms, the breasts and chest area, back, buttocks, stomach, and the thighs.
 However, there is a limit to how much can be achieved in one day so you typically cannot have every procedure done at one time.

 Basically, we start with the areas that most concern an individual and then we continue in stages depending on the degree of concern and other considerations such as lifestyle and financial constraints.
-The Minimum time between each surgery is three months.
+The minimum time between each surgery is three months.

 Any form of Reconstructive Surgery is complex and carries risks.
 However, to compound these risks, the skin and tissue quality of many of these patients is often poor, which increases the potential for issues such as poor wound healing.
 This leads to a higher risk of wounds breaking down with skin and tissue loss.
 Therefore, there is a high risk of further surgery being required in the postoperative stage to address these issues.
 Higher-risk patients must accept the possibility of experiencing wound healing issues that will warrant further surgeries and downtime.